Best Driver For A Slice In 2023 – With Expert Reviews

 How do you weight a driver to reduce slice?

-In order to reduce the big slice that starts right and goes more right, more weight needs to be added to the heel side than the toe side, causing an imbalance or “bias” in the way the face closes.
+In order to reduce a slice, more weight needs to be added to the heel side than the toe side, causing an imbalance or “bias” in the way the face closes.

 This will allow the toe to travel faster than the heel and make it easier for a golfer to square or shut the face through impact and get their ball going more left overall.